chromeos/chromeos.dev/site/en/education/chromeos-lts.md

 }
 ```

-This allows you to focus on only one application and ensures that you are not only compatible with Chrome but all browsers and is the recommended way to handle new web features.

-#### Separate hosted instances

-If you would rather have multiple instances of your application, you can alternatively serve the LTS version to users that have paid for an LTS version of your application after they login.
-This raises the burden on your organization to serve the right content to the right users, but may be a better approach as organizations know that the application won’t be changing during the six months of the LTS deployment.
-You can then update your application based on the subscribers' preference.

-### Android Applications

-#### Backwards compatibility

-Android applications are also meant to be backwards compatible with previous versions of Android since there are multiple versions and form factors of Android released.
-The benefit of releasing your application this way is that you have one application to manage rather than multiple applications.
-If you are building an Android application, it is important to continue to certify your releases against LTS and LTC to make sure that it is compatible with both versions of Chrome OS.

-#### Multiple Android Applications

-An alternative to the approach is to release an LTS version of your application to the Play Store.
-The caveat to this is that it could potentially confuse your users as there would be multiple instances of your application in Play and they might not know which one to choose.
-If you are releasing an LTS version of your application only for Chrome OS, you will want to specify that the application is only for Chrome OS by placing the following in your `AndroidManifest.xml` file:
+### Provide separate instances

+Sometimes differences between versions are too much to handle through backwards compatibility techniques.
+Feature differences may be too great or you may have business needs that dictate having a separate long-term support version than your main application.
+When this is the case, you may want to consider providing separate instances for each version.
+While this ensures that users are using a specific version of your app, it may raise your operational costs, so keep this in mind when opting for this solution.

+For web apps, providing a separate instance usually means hosting the different versions of your application at different URLs, potentially requiring separate servers, databases, or other website infrastructure.
+For Android applications, this means having separate Play Store listings for each version.
+This may lead to confusion from your users as there would be multiple similar applications available and they may not know which one to choose.
+Chrome extensions can either also have multiple listings, or you can recommend your customers to pin the version of your Chrome Extension they need through the Chrome Admin console by referring them to [this documentation](https://support.google.com/chrome/a/answer/11190170?hl=en)⁠ which details how to pin extensions and some caveats associated with pinning.

+An Android app looking to only provide a long-term support version to ChromeOS users may create a separate listing with the following in their AndroidManifest.xml file to specify it should only be delivered to ChromeOS devices:

 ```xml {title="AndroidManifest.xml" .code-figure}
 <uses-feature android:name="org.chromium.arc" android:required="true" />
 ```

-This line specifies to Play that this app can only be delivered to Chrome OS devices.

-### Chrome Extensions

-#### Extension Version Pinning

-If you want your Chrome extension to be compatible with LTS versions, you can ask your customers to pin that version of the Chrome Extension in the Chrome Admin Console.
-You can refer your customers to [this documentation](https://support.google.com/chrome/a/answer/11190170?hl=en) which explains how to pin extensions and some caveats associated with pinning.